 At a homebrew club meeting last week, we tried two rauchbiers made by two different brewers.
 Both were great, but one had a slightly better color, and the other had just a touch more smoke flavor than the other.
 If I had those two beers at home, I would have no problem blending them together in my beer glass to get the best of both beers.

 You can also try blending homebrew beers to come up with something new.
 Here’s a small list of beer blends that you might want to try:

-- Use a pale ale or brown porter to tame an overly alcoholic imperial stout.
+- Use a pale ale to tame an overly alcoholic imperial stout.

 - Blend a brown ale and a stout to make a porter.

 - Added two much pumpkin to that pumpkin beer?
 Don’t dump it!
 Blend it with a pale ale, brown ale, porter, or other ale to dilute the pumpkin flavor.